lookit/lookit-docs/docs/source/tutorial-lookit/tutorial-first-study.rst

         "nextButtonText": "Next"
     },

-First, let's flesh out the "overview of how to participate" section by replacing the text with more appropriate instruction text like this:
+First, let's flesh out the "overview of how to participate" section by replacing the text with more appropriate instruction text.
+Inside the "instructions" frame, find the parameter called "blocks" - this is an array (list) of objects, and each object defines a block of text.
+Let's change the first object inside "blocks" so that it looks like this:

 .. code-block:: none